-Cox College is accredited by The Higher Learning Commission, 30 N. LaSalle Street, Suite 2400, Chicago, IL 60602-2504, 800-621-7440, www.ncahigherlearningcommission.org.
+Cox College is accredited by The Higher Learning Commission, a commission of the North Central Association of Colleges and Schools, 30 N. LaSalle Street, Suite 2400, Chicago, IL 60602-2504, 800-621-7440, www.ncahigherlearningcommission.org.

 Cox College is a single-purpose specialized private college and affiliate of CoxHealth.
 The college provides integrated, comprehensive educational programs that prepare graduates for a changing health care environment.